ahmetb/serverless-registry-proxy/README.md

 # Serverless Container Registry Proxy

-This project offers a very simple reverse proxy that lets you expose your public or private Docker registries (such as Google Container Registry `gcr.io`, Google Artifact Registry (`*.pkg.dev`) or Docker Hub account) as a public registry on your own domain name.
+This project offers a very simple reverse proxy that lets you expose your public or private Docker registries (such as [Google Container Registry](https://cloud.google.com/container-registry) `gcr.io`, [Google Artifact Registry](https://cloud.google.com/artifact-registry) (`*.pkg.dev`) or Docker Hub account) as a public registry on your own domain name.

-You can also fork this project and customize as a middleware and deploy to [Cloud Run][run] or somewhere else since it’s a generic docker-registry proxy.
+You can also fork this project and customize as a middleware and deploy to [Cloud Run][run] or somewhere else since it’s a generic docker registry proxy.

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.png)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/ahmetb/serverless-registry-proxy)

-For example, if you have a public registry, and offering images like:
+For example, if you have a public registry, and offering images publicly with names such as:

-    docker pull gcr.io/ahmetb-public/busybox
+    docker pull gcr.io/ahmetb-public/foo
     # or
-    docker pull us-central1-docker.pkg.dev/ahmetb-demo/ahmetb-demo/busybox
+    docker pull us-central1-docker.pkg.dev/ahmetb-demo/ahmetb-demo/foo

 you can use this proxy, and instead offer your images in a ✨fancier way✨ on a custom domain, such as:

-    docker pull r.ahmet.dev/busybox
+    docker pull r.ahmet.dev/foo

 This project is a stateless reverse proxy, and can be deployed to a managed compute platform such as [Cloud Run][run].
 It works by reverse proxying the